-If you are already a regular student, or you are attending Discovering the Hearth of Wisdom (even for the first time), you can apply for a further discount from our Lakshmi’s Cupboard program.
+If you are already a regular student, or you are attending Jaya Kula Foundations (even for the first time), you can apply for a further discount from our Lakshmi’s Cupboard program.
 Contact Shambhavi, or just write to us.

 Due to the generosity of donors, Jaya Kula is able to offer occasional small medical assistance grants to regular members of the Jaya Kula community.